servicetitan/Stl.Fusion/docs/Story.md

   made it possible to run .NET code in browser / [WebAssembly](https://webassembly.org/) - and in particular, enable server-side and client-side code to use shared .NET assemblies.
+  FYI Blazor is also created by Steve Sanderson - yes, the same person who long time ago created Knockout!

 So the demand for such a library was still there, and moreover, all the tools needed to build it became available.